top of page

 While momentary enjoyment has its place, it shouldn't come at the expense of personal growth and achievement.
 For our personal growth can not only help others but also those who are dear to us.
 This led me to embrace a more mindful approach to living, one that valued substance and no fun.
 I choose to live a joyless life because it is almost always been accompanying me with a dreadful feeling of emptiness.

 So, I prefer being a workaholic.
-By focusing on creating content, I essentially "speedran" from teenager to a productive adult writer with countless articles, and several apprentices.
+By focusing on creating content, I essentially "speedran" from teenager to a productive adult writer with countless articles.
 It this isn't a bragging statement, but rather demonstrating the power of focused effort being executed on the long term.
 Just like video game speedrunners minimize wasted time, I eliminated distractions like television, excessive socializing, and unhealthy habits.
 This allowed me to maximize my output and achieve more in a shorter period.

 This is merely because not doing it makes me feel guilty for wasting my time.
 And If there's something I hate doing, is killing time aimlessly.